canonical/checkbox/checkbox-ng/docs/author/tutorial.rst

 step-by-step.
 At the end of this tutorial you will have a provider which adds a new :term:`whitelist`, several new jobs and the scripts and test data supporting those jobs.
-Before starting this tutorial you will need to have a running version of :term:`PlainBox` installed.
+Before starting this tutorial you will need to have a running version of :term:`Plainbox` installed.
 You can either install it from the  repositories of Debian or its derivatives by running ``apt-get install plainbox``, or if you prefer to work with the source, see :doc:`Getting started with development <../dev/intro>`.
 There is also a Launchpad PPA with